SwpnilPndey/Smart_contracts_for_beginners/README.md

 10. Smart contract to mimic a lottery
 11. Smart contract to mimic a simple marketplace to buy and sell items
 12. Smart contract to mimic a simple crowdfunding process for a project
+13. Smart contract to implement an ewcrow system to transfer amount from buyer to seller